DataDog/hiring-engineers/answers.md

 **Bonus Question: What is the agent?**
 The DataDog Agent is a program that runs on one's host (can also run in Docker or a VM) that aggregates events and methods, and sends them to DataDog.
 It is composed of three parts, which are, in turn, controlled and coordinated by a supervisor process.

-*The collector (a program that runs continously and checks on integrations, in addition to system stats such as CPU usage, disk latency, network traffic, etc)
+*The collector* (a program that runs continously and checks on integrations, in addition to system stats such as CPU usage, disk latency, network traffic, etc)
-*Dogstatsd (a backend server that utilizes etsy's stats aggregation daemon (statsd) to receive custom metrics) *Forwarder (a program that aggregates data from the collector and dogstatsd to present to DataDog)
+*Dogstatsd* (a backend server that utilizes etsy's stats aggregation daemon (statsd) to receive custom metrics) *Forwarder* (a program that aggregates data from the collector and dogstatsd to present to DataDog)

-3.)
-Installed the DataDog agent for Ubuntu:
+3. Installed the DataDog agent for Ubuntu:
 ```root@zaps-VirtualBox:~# DD_API_KEY=d5ed33bc1830f93767bbc1a16056ca95 bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/dd-agent/master/packaging/datadog-agent/source/install_agent.sh)"

   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current